Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Planar Antenna Arrays

-This value satisfies the law of energy conservation since only one third of the transmitted power is received.
+This value satisfies the law of conservation of energy since only one third of the transmitted power is received.
 An intuitive explanation for why the limit is finite, although the array is infinitely large, is that each new receive antenna is deployed further away from the transmitter; the effective area (perpendicularly to the direction of propagation) becomes gradually smaller and the polarization loss also increases.
-The former effect is very important to model properly, otherwise there is no limit and the law of energy conservation is invalidated.
-The latter effect is also of importance since the limit becomes $1/2$ if one neglects polarization losses, as was done in \cite{Hu2018a,Bjornson2019f}.

-From the above discussion, a natural question arises: \emph{Will the received power grow linearly with $N$ for practical array sizes, so that we can utilize the approximation in \eqref{eq:received_power_planar-approx}, or do we need to use the exact expression?} To answer this question, Fig.~\ref{figure_propagationloss} shows the total channel gain $\Prx^{\mathrm{planar}\textrm{-}N} / \Ptx \in [0,1]$ as a function of $N$, using either the exact expression in \eqref{eq:received_power_planar} or the far-field approximation in \eqref{eq:received_power_planar-approx}.
-We consider the setup defined in Example~\ref{example1} with $f=3$\,GHz and $d=25$\,m.
-The results of Fig.~\ref{figure_propagationloss} show that nearly $10^5$ antennas are needed before the approximation error is noticeable (above 5\%), and $10^8$ antennas are needed to approach the upper limit of $1/3$.
+From the above discussion, a natural question arises: \emph{Will the received power grow linearly with $N$ for practical array sizes, so that we can utilize the approximation in \eqref{eq:received_power_planar-approx}, or do we need to use the exact expression?}

-\begin{remark} The exact expression in \eqref{eq:alpha-expression} depends on $N \beta_d$, thus it is the total array area $NA$ that matters and not the individual values of $N$ and $A$.
-Hence, the results in this paper hold for any frequency band and choice of individual antenna areas, as long as the total area is the same.
-As the wavelength reduces, the area $A$ typically shrinks and then more elements are needed to fill the same total array area. \end{remark}
+To answer this question, Fig.~\ref{figure_propagationloss} shows the total channel gain $\Prx^{\mathrm{planar}\textrm{-}N} / \Ptx \in [0,1]$ as a function of $N$, using either the exact expression in \eqref{eq:received_power_planar} or the far-field approximation in \eqref{eq:received_power_planar-approx}.
+We consider a setup with $d=25$\,m, $A=(\lambda/4)^2$, and $\lambda=0.1$\,m (corresponding to $f=3$\,GHz).
+The results of Fig.~\ref{figure_propagationloss} show that $10^5$ antennas are needed before the far-field approximation error is noticeable (above 5\%), and $10^8$ antennas are needed to approach the upper limit of $1/3$.